|Site Map | Bulletin Home | Temple University|

 The faster our lives change, the more we need to understand our past, reflect on our present, and make decisions for our future.
 History helps us to understand who we are and where we came from.
 It provides unique insights and perspectives for our personal and professional pursuits.

-The History Department divides its courses between American History, European History, and non-Western History.
+The study of history incorporates all people and all societies from the dawn of civilization to the present.
+As such, students can specialize in certain countries, regions, eras, or other aspects of these areas.
+The History Department divides its courses between American History, European History, and Comparative, Global, Third World History.
 Within each division, one can choose history courses in political, diplomatic, social, cultural, economic, gender, and ethnic history.
 Students should concentrate in one field of history and also be well-versed in the three main divisions.

 Temple History graduates have gone into a wide range of careers; business, law, politics, education, historical preservation, and information resources are just a few of the many areas.
 History arms the student for a maximum amount of flexibility for career choices.